 Snapseed is one of the most popular photo editing apps for the iPhone, and for good reason.
-It’s incredibly easy to use, but at the same time it offers a powerful collection of tools that can take your photos from “okay” to “wow!”
+It’s incredibly easy to use, but at the same time it offers a powerful collection of tools.

 In addition to these, there’s a great selection of creative filters that you can use to convert your photos to black and white, apply textures, add blur effects, and otherwise enhance the mood of your images.

-If you’re new to iPhone photography, this really should be one of the first apps you download and learn.
+If you’re new to iPhone photography, this really should be the first photo editor app you download and learn.

 Learn how to use Snapseed with our in-depth editing tutorials: